Gar O'Quinn

-Garland Deloid "Gar" O'Quinn (born July 1, 1935) is an American former gymnast.
-He is a five-time medalist, including three gold medals, at the Pan American Games.
+Garland Deloid "Gar" O'Quinn, Jr. (born July 1, 1935) is an American former gymnast.
+He was a member of the United States men's national artistic gymnastics team and is a five-time medalist, including three gold medals, at the Pan American Games.
 He competed at the 1960 Summer Olympics.
 In 1995, he was inducted into the US Gymnastics Hall of Fame.

-Garland attended the United States Military Academy at West Point.
+O'Quinn attended the United States Military Academy at West Point.